SriKarthi21/To_Do_List/README.md

 - Stage 5: Style the Keep-Note application using modern CSS techniques.​
 - Stage 6: Develop an interactive form with validation to add new notes.​
 - Stage 7: Build a complex form with validation in the Keep-Note application.​
-- Stage 8: Style the Keep-Note application using Material design\*
+- Stage 8: Style the Keep-Note application using Material design\* changes
 - **Stage 9: Enable navigation in the Keep-Note application.**

 In this sprint, we are at Stage 9.​​